hasii2011/PyGitIssue2Todoist/README.md

 # Introduction

-This mac application can read your github repositories and converts your github issues to todoist tasks.
+This OS X application can read your GitHub repositories and convert your GitHub issues to todoist tasks.

 # Translation

 The translation is as follows:

-Github repositories --> todoist projects
+* GitHub's repositories --> todoist projects
-Github milestones   --> todoist top level tasks
+* GitHub's milestones   --> todoist top level tasks
-Github issues       --> todoist subtasks under a top level task
+* GitHub's issues       --> todoist subtasks under a top level task

-If you don't use milestones and associate tasks with them the top-level task is called "All"
+If you don't use milestones and associate tasks with them the top-level task is called _All_

 # Requirements

 The application gathers the following:

-* A Github API token
+* A GitHub API token
-* Your Github username
+* Your GitHub username
 * A Todoist API token

-The instructions on how to acquire/generate these tokens is [here](https://github.com/hasii2011/gittodoistclone/wiki).
+The instructions on how to acquire/generate these tokens are [here](https://github.com/hasii2011/gittodoistclone/wiki).

 # Format of configuration file